autoseg/doorkeeper-ciba/README.md

 This library implements the [OpenID Connect Client-Initiated Backchannel Authentication Flow - Core 1.0](https://openid.net/specs/openid-client-initiated-backchannel-authentication-core-1_0.html) for Rails applications on top of the [Doorkeeper](https://github.com/doorkeeper-gem/doorkeeper) OAuth 2.0 framework and [Doorkeeper::OpenidConnect](https://github.com/doorkeeper-gem/doorkeeper-openid_connect) extention.

+This is a OpenSource implementation of CIBA specification.

 ## Table of Contents

 - [Status](#status)